codymlewis/federated_regression/README.md

 pip install -r requirements.txt
 ```

-Then you may need to install jupyter-lab, once that is done run `jupyter lab` and open `Federated Regression.ipynb`, you can run
+Then you may need to install jupyterlab, once that is done run `jupyter lab` and open `Federated Regression.ipynb`, you can run
 through the code with the play button at the top or beside code cells.